qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 # Display the first 10 rows of the dataframe to preview your data

 display(dffactSales_gold.head(10))
-Now you’ll ensure that sales data remains up-to-date by running the following code in a new code block:
+Now you'll ensure that sales data remains up-to-date by running the following code in a new code block:

 code
 from delta.tables import *